What is diabetes insipidus?

 Can diabetes insipidus be prevented or avoided?

 Most of the time, diabetes insipidus is a permanent condition.
 You likely won’t be able to prevent it.
-Most often, this condition is associated with another health problem.
-It can be associated with abnormal kidney function or tumors.
+It is often associated with another health problem, such as abnormal kidney function or tumors.
 Even though you can’t prevent it in these cases, you can often manage the symptoms.

 Diabetes insipidus treatment